ohenley/awesome-ada/README.md

 - [greenhills-ada](https://www.ghs.com/products/ada_optimizing_compilers.html) - Green Hills Software offers the industry's first, fully validated family of Ada Cross Compilers for real-time targets
 - [hac](https://sourceforge.net/projects/hacadacompiler/) - Experimental Ada compiler fully in Ada

+## Runtimes
+- [generic-ada-runtime](https://github.com/Componolit/ada-runtime) - A downsized Ada runtime which can be adapted to different platforms

 ## OS/Kernel
 - [marte-os](https://marte.unican.es/) - MaRTE OS is a Hard Real-Time Operating System for embedded applications that follows the Minimal Real-Time POSIX.13 subset.
 It provides an easy to use and controlled environment to develop Multi-Thread Real-Time applications.
 - [muen](https://muen.codelabs.ch/) - An x86/64 Separation Kernel for High Assurance